 “Conspiracy belief is correlated with lower levels of analytic thinking (Swami, Voracek, Stieger, Tran, & Furnham, 2014) and lower levels of education (Douglas, Sutton, Callan, Dawtry, & Harvey, 2016).”

-Failure is different, though, when it comes from the things that are supposed to support you and give you strength.
-When we are failed by family, society, or institutions if feels personal, and we seek out substitutions.
+Failure feels different when it comes from the things that are supposed to provide support, sustain, and give strength.
+When we are failed by family, society, or institutions, it feels more personal, and we seek out substitutions.